 Everyone is different so the effects of drugs can vary drastically from person to person.
 Because heroin hallucinations do not occur that often, studies on the causes of heroin-induced psychosis are not conclusive.
 There could be several reasons that some people experience heroin hallucinations including drug interactions, brain changes, insomnia, and underlying mental health problems.

 Mixing drugs can be dangerous and lead to some serious adverse effects, especially when these drugs are being abused.
 Psychostimulants can also exacerbate opioid-induced hallucinations.

-Another probable cause of heroin hallucinations is changes in the brain, especially those concerning dopamine, a neurotransmitter associated with feelings of happiness and the brain’s reward system.
-Over time, heroin abuse can lead to overactivation of dopamine pathways in the brain that are believed to be connected to hallucinations.1 During a heroin detox, a person may experience heroin withdrawal psychosis and hallucinations.
+Another probable cause of heroin hallucinations is a change in the brain, especially those concerning dopamine, a neurotransmitter associated with feelings of happiness and the brain’s reward system.
+Over time, heroin abuse can lead to the overactivation of dopamine pathways in the brain that are believed to be connected to hallucinations.1 During heroin detox, a person may experience heroin withdrawal psychosis and hallucinations.
 These withdrawal symptoms are likely a result of the brain readjusting to normal dopamine levels.

 Regardless of whether or not someone is experiencing hallucinations from heroin, heroin is a dangerous drug that can have a serious impact on a person’s health.
 People who are addicted to this opioid should get heroin addiction treatment before too much damage is already done.

 To get help for an addiction or mental health problem, call 561-220-3981.
 At Behavioral Health of the Palm Beaches, we are here to help both you and your loved ones move past these problems.